hershal/adjustable-operation-queue/README.md

 const {Operation, OperationQueue} = require('./index');

-/* Construct an OperationQueue which runs two tasks in parallel.
+/* Construct an OperationQueue which runs three tasks in parallel.
 The first
  * parameter is the maximum parallelism allowed.
 The second parameter is
  * optional and is for verbose prints.
-The operations run silently otherwise. */ let queue = new OperationQueue(2, true);
+The operations run silently otherwise. */ let queue = new OperationQueue(3, true);

-/* Construct the operations graph.
-Use OperationQueue.addOperation on an
+/* Construct the operations graph. */
- * operation to add it to the queue. */ let operations = Array.from(new Array(6), (_, i) => {
+let operations = Array.from(new Array(6), (_, i) => {
   /* Construct a new Operation.
 Operations take in a function which call done()
    * or failed() depending on the outcome of the operation.
 Please remember to